-Men's jewelry may also include the key pattern.
-Jewelry art historians, will know, that throughout the History of Jewelry men have been adorning their bodies with jewelry for as long as women, but for slightly different motives.
+Men's Jewelry may also include the key pattern.
+Jewelry art historians will know, that throughout the History of Jewelry men have been wearing jewelry for just as long as women, but for slightly different motives.

-Women’s jewelry was generally worn to enhance a woman's beauty while in modern times most men have worn jewelry mainly as a status symbol, badge of rank, or for recognition of achievement.
+Women’s jewelry has been generally worn to enhance a woman's beauty while in Jewelry History, men have worn jewelry as a status symbol, badge of rank, or for recognition of achievement.
 But times are changing and changing fast.
 This ship is slowly turning around.
-Gender Appropriate Jewelry?
-If it floats your boat - wear it!
+Genders continue to expand and at the time of writing (2020) there are now 33 recognized terms, Australians use to ifentify themselves.
+If it floats your boat - all gender identities can wear Jewelry.

-Popular motifs on men's contemporary jewelry include the Celtic knot patterns, Greek key designs, Arabic geometric patterns and abstract designs.
+Popular design motifs found on Jewelry, that are a spin-off of the Greek Key Pattern, for a male who identifies as a man, include the Celtic knot patterns, Greek key designs, Arabic geometric patterns, and abstract designs.

 Return to the top of Greek Key Pattern